drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 # P

 #### *pallet* vs. *palette* vs. *palate*
 These words sound alike and are easy to confuse.
 A *pallet* is a flat wooden support structure that is used to move goods or materials, usually by means of a forklift.
-A *palette*, in the physical sense, is handheld surface on which an artist mixes paint colors; in the metaphorical sense, it is a range of colors, e.g., *HGTV is largely responsible for ruining Americans' aesthetic senses because it has saturated cable TV with remodeling shows that draw from a limited color palette of whites and grays.* Your *palate*, in the physical sense, is the roof of your mouth; in the metaphorical sense, it is your ability to discern and appreciate flavors and tastes, as in *The wine expert has a very sophisticated palate* or *The rule in my house growing up was that we had to try all foods at least once so that we could develop our palates.*
+A *palette*, in the physical sense, is a handheld surface on which an artist mixes paint colors; in the metaphorical sense, it is a range of colors, e.g., *HGTV is largely responsible for ruining Americans' aesthetic senses because it has saturated cable TV with remodeling shows that draw from a limited color palette of whites and grays.* Your *palate*, in the physical sense, is the roof of your mouth; in the metaphorical sense, it is your ability to discern and appreciate flavors and tastes, as in *The wine expert has a very sophisticated palate* or *The rule in my house growing up was that we had to try all foods at least once so that we could develop our palates.*
 #### paragraph length
 Generally speaking, paragraphs should be built around one core idea (which is usually part of a larger idea) and everything in the paragraph is germane to some facet of that idea.
 There is no ideal paragraph length, and different occasions, audiences, and genres might create different expectations for those contexts.
 In most essayistic writing, one- or two-sentence paragraphs are seen as underdeveloped and ineffective.
 Extremely long paragraphs, generally those more than about three-quarters of a page, might be exhausting and create information overload.
 [The Purdue OWL has some good advice on paragraphing](https://owl.purdue.edu/owl/general_writing/academic_writing/paragraphs_and_paragraphing/index.html), including some advice on how you might judge when a new paragraph is necessary.
 #### Paramedic Method